New Mexico State Police officer shot and killed on highway

 New Mexico Gov. Michelle Lujan Grisham ordered all flags at state buildings lowered to half-staff from Friday to Tuesday in honor of Jarrott.

-“Violent crime is a scourge on New Mexico, and the men and women who step up and put on the badge to protect our communities fight it with everything they’ve got every day,” Lujhan Grisham said in a statement.
-“We are and must remain grateful for their heroic service every single day – and moments like this remind us why.”
+“Violent crime is a scourge on New Mexico, and the men and women who step up and put on the badge to protect our communities fight it with everything they’ve got every day,” Lujan Grisham said in a statement.

 Jarrott was from the small community of Lordsburg and was stationed in Deming.